janbiedermann/up/README.md

 Available with `bundle exec` within the example apps or if this gem is included in your Gemfile:

-- `up` - starts a single worker server using Opal with uWebSockets
-- `up_cluster` - starts a cluster of workers using Opal with uWebSockets, fastest server
+- `up` - starts a cluster of workers using Opal with uWebSockets, fastest server
 - `up_bun` - starts single worker server using Bun, requires Opal bun support from [PR#2622](https://github.com/opal/opal/pull/2622)
-- `up_ruby` - starts a single worker using Ruby with uWebSockets in a native extension, does not support the --secure option/TLS
-- `up_ruby_cluster` - starts a cluster of workers using Ruby with uWebSockets in a native extension, does not support the --secure options/TLS
+- `up_ruby` - starts a cluster of workers using Ruby with uWebSockets in a native extension, does not support the --secure options/TLS

 ```
 Usage: up [options]